XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-02/Readme.md

     return (NSDate)date;
 }
 ```

-And also here, if we are using the standard xamarin Forms dependency service we need to add the following attribute to our class:
+And also here, if we are using the standard Xamarin Forms Dependency Service we need to add the following attribute to our class, or register it in the `Shiny` container in the `AppDelegate`'s `FinishedLaunching` method.

 ``` c#
 [assembly: Xamarin.Forms.Dependency(typeof(SetReminderImpl))]
 ```

-And that is is, we now have an android and iOS implementation to add a reminder to the agenda of the phone user.
+And that is it, we now have an android and iOS implementation to add a reminder to the agenda of the phone user.
 Now lets use this from our app.

 ## <a name="4"></a>4.
 Call the platform independend code to add reminders to your agenda